-In February, two years after we published our report on non-invasive prenatal testing (NIPT), and seven years after NIPT became available in the UK, we were frustrated by a lack of action by regulators, professional bodies and private companies in response to our recommendations for improving practice.
+Back in February – two years after we published our report on non-invasive prenatal testing (NIPT), and seven years after NIPT became available in the UK – we were frustrated by a lack of action by regulators, professional bodies and private companies in response to our recommendations for improving practice.

 What a difference six months can make.
-Following a BBC radio and online feature on the variable accuracy of NIPT, and our most viewed blog post ever, NIPT is starting to get the attention it deserves.
-Here’s an update on what’s happened.
+We worked with the BBC on this radio and online feature on the variable accuracy of NIPT, and now this issue is starting to get the attention it deserves.
+Here’s an update on what has happened.

 Professional standards